gitnik/aisb/README.md

   * sorting
   * sharing of searches/servers
   * clans (taken from epsys server browser)
-  * the ability to parse xml and not needing a php script running in the background
   * nicer options menu -> gear icon that kind of "unfolds"
   * allow users to show empty servers
   * server grouping by EU & USA